Chinwe-A/Dataset/README.md

-# hello-world
+# Dataset

-Hi All!
-Budding Business Analyst.
+Business Analyst.
 Loving the power of SQL, Tableau, and Excel.
 Big fan of Thriller movies.